curityio/tyk-phantom-token-plugin/README.md

 - A **plugin container** that implements the gRPC middleware
 - A **bundle server** container to serve the signed plugin bundle to Tyk

-> **Prerequisite:** You already have a running Tyk Gateway environment and a instance of the Curity Identity Server configured to support [Introspection](https://curity.io/resources/learn/introspect-with-phantom-token/).
+> **Prerequisite:** You already have a running [Tyk Gateway](https://tyk.io/docs/tyk-self-managed/) environment and an instance of the Curity Identity Server configured to support [Introspection](https://curity.io/resources/learn/introspect-with-phantom-token/).

 ## Quick Start